-Youth Traumatic Stress Specialization (Supervisors: Rebecca Ezechukwu, Ph.D., Rachel Miller, Psy.D., Elisa DeVargas, Ph.D., Destiny Waggoner, Ph.D., Artemio Brambila, Ph.D.)
+Traumatic Specialization (Supervisors: Rebecca Ezechukwu, Ph.D., Rachel Miller, Psy.D., Destiny Waggoner, Ph.D.)

-The Youth Traumatic Stress Major Elective specializes in the treatment of childhood traumatic stress for children and adolescents who display symptoms that warrant trauma-focused treatment.
+The Trauma Specialization elective focuses on the treatment of childhood traumatic stress for children and adolescents who display symptoms that warrant trauma-focused treatment.
 Youth present with a range of discrete and complex trauma experiences, and treatment is provided to the youth, family, and caregiving system.
 Our clinical supervisors include psychologists who are members of the National Child Traumatic Stress Network (NCTSN) and trained in the implementation of evidence-based practices (EBPs) for treating childhood traumatic stress, including Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Attachment, Self-Regulation, and Competency for Complex Trauma (ARC), and other treatment components to address childhood bereavement and traumatic grief.
-Supervisors utilize various multicultural and reflective approaches to support individual supervision.
-Interested applicants are encouraged to indicate additional areas of interest to help individualize training opportunities for the treatment of child traumatic stress.
+Supervisors utilize various multicultural, developmental, and reflective approaches to support individual supervision.
+Interested applicants are encouraged to indicate other areas of interest to help individualize training opportunities for the treatment of child traumatic stress.

-This is a unique 12-month major elective specialization during which Clinical Child Psychology Interns will:
+This is a unique 12-month major elective during which Clinical Child Psychology Interns will: